mahulchak/svmu/README.md

 # svmu

 The long molecule technologies have ushered in the era of extremely contiguous genome assemblies.
-Such assemblies are empowering us to detect all structural variants present in a genome, a feat that can be accomplished via alignment of two  genome assemblies.
-Towards that goal, we present SVMU (Structural Variants from MUmmer): a pipeline to call duplicates from whole genome alignments using MUMmer. <b>It is still under development</b>.
+These assemblies are empowering us to detect all structural variants present in a genome, a feat that can be accomplished via alignment of two  genome assemblies.
+Towards that goal, we present SVMU (Structural Variants from MUmmer): a pipeline to call duplicates,indels, and inversions from whole genome alignments using MUMmer. <b>It is still under development</b>.
 For questions and comments, please email me at mchakrab@uci.edu.

 Note: svmu is not a read mapping based copy number variation detection tool.
 It calls duplicates and TEs from alignments between two genome assemblies.
 A manuscript describing SVMU is under preparation but if you are publishing results obtained with this pipeline, please cite SVMU as "https://github.com/mahulchak/svmu".